SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 The Delimiter Separated Values stage can be used to extract values from a delimiter-separated values string.
 This stage needs the list of columns and, as optional, the delimiter (by default, the delimiter is the comma ',').

-You will need to provide :
+You will need to provide the stage with:

- - `Name`
+ - A `Name`
- - `Description` (optional)
+ - A `Description` (optional)
- - `Input_field` - It corresponds to the is the entry of the stage.
-It corresponds to the field you want to deserialize.
+ - `Input_field` - As its name suggests it is the entry of the stage, it corresponds to the chain of characters you want to deserialize.
 It is set to `{{original.message}}` by default.
 When you start sending your logs in an empty parser, your log will be placed in that field.
 `original` refers to the event at the entry of the pipeline and `message` to the field corresponding to the log.
  - `Output_field` - It corresponds to the output of the stage.
 It will be used in next stages to get a value corresponding to a key.
  - `Column Names` - You need to list the column names used to retrieve information.
 The format has to be the following : `<column_A>,<column_B>,<column_C>...`